YouTube fan Kobe gets his mansion

-Kobe woke up one morning paralysed, but the 7 year old's spirits have been lifted by a wish to live like a YouTuber
+Kobe woke up one morning paralysed, but the 8 year old's spirits have been lifted by living like a YouTuber for a week

 Waking up crying

-Kristie will never forget the morning, now 16 months ago, when she heard Kobe crying in his bed.
+Kristie will never forget the morning, now two and a half years ago, when she heard Kobe crying in his bed.